SungwookLE/udacity_snake_game/README.md

 - 1-3) The README includes information about each rubric point addressed:
   The README indicates which rubric points are addressed.
 The README also indicates where in the code (i.e. files and line numbers) that the rubric points are addressed.

-2. Compiling and Testing (All Rubric Points REQUIRED): CRITERIA MEETS SPECIFICATIONS
+2. Compiling and Testing (All Rubric Points REQUIRED): CRITERIA MEETS SPECIFICATIONS --> DONE (9/12)

 - 2-1) The submission must compile and run:
   The project code must compile and run without errors.